berniris/Algorithm-a-Day/README.md

 # Algorithm-a-Day

-Tracker for Algorithms I've solved on Codewars, Codefights or HackerRank Will also feature refactored code as I learn more about Big O and algorithm efficiency
+Tracker for Algorithms I've solved on Codewars, Codefights or HackerRank or Leetcode.
+I will also feature refactored code as I learn more about Big O and algorithm efficiency

 ## MARCH -
 isPrime